cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (This document uses additive notation for the elliptic curve group operation.)
 Elements of an elliptic curve group are points with coordinates (x, y) satisfying the curve equation, where x and y are elements of F.
-All elliptic curve groups have a distinguished element, called the identity point or the point at infinity, which acts as the identity element for the group operation.
+In addition, all elliptic curve groups have a distinguished element, the identity point, which acts as the identity element for the group operation.
 On certain curves (including Weierstrass and Montgomery curves), the identity point cannot be represented as an (x, y) coordinate pair.